 Planning your visit to Brockhole

-Brockhole House and Gardens and The Gaddum are open all year.
+Brockhole House and Gardens are open all year.
 Opening times are seasonal and will vary on occasions when there are special events.

-Entry to Brockhole House & Gardens, The Gaddum Gallery and The Lake District Story Exhibition is free.
+Entry to Brockhole House and Gardens and The Lake District Story Exhibition is free.

 It’s very easy to get here